tosin2013/mcp-codebase-insight/CONTRIBUTING.md

 * Provide specific examples to demonstrate the steps
 * Describe the behavior you observed after following the steps
 * Explain which behavior you expected to see instead and why
-* Include any error messages
+* Include screenshots and animated GIFs if possible

 ### Suggesting Enhancements

 Enhancement suggestions are tracked as GitHub issues.
-Create an issue and provide the following information:
+When creating an enhancement suggestion, please include:

 * Use a clear and descriptive title
 * Provide a step-by-step description of the suggested enhancement